 In 1979 the group teamed up with wunderkind producer Todd Rundgren to make its fourth studio release, Remote Control.
-Working closely with the band, Rundgren did what he would do several years down the line for XTC on their Skylarking LP: he shaped and sequenced the group’s original material into something resembling a narrative about television culture.
+Working closely with the band, Rundgren did what he would do several years down the line for XTC on their Skylarking LP: he shaped and sequenced the group’s original material into something resembling a narrative, in this case one about television culture.
 This time around, the Tubes had come up with a bunch of excellent material; Rundgren’s input only improved things.

 “Turn Me On”

 Opening with a bleating analog synthesizer, the tune sets the mood for the hard-charging yet new wave-leaning album.
 A memorable melody and an insistent performance showcase a streamlined band that still focuses on dramatic presentation.
 The group always excelled at sly (if not always subtle) double-entendres, and the line “put your hand on the power” is certainly an example of that.

 An even more memorable synthesizer line (courtesy of Mike Cotten, one of the band’s two keyboardists) kicks off the most pop-oriented tune on Remote Control.
 “TV is King” also sports some of the album’s most incisive lyrics, skewering the vapidity of TV culture – and American’s obsession with it – in a way that’s more relevant than ever today.
 But as always, the Tubes apply humor to their social commentary.